Most of us want to know the Bible better, and if that’s you this page is for you.

 - Lectio 365: this is a phone app which leads you through morning and evening prayers and Bible readings.
 The morning prayers help you to pray the Bible and the night prayers help you to process the day and prepare to sleep.
 Lectio 365 is produced but the 24-7 Prayer movement (started by Pete Grieg and I think the app uses Pete’s voice).

 - Through the Word: this is a new phone app which has daily Bible readings and explanations of the Bible text.
 It offers sets of readings on individual books in the Bible, themes and going through the Old or New Testament in a year.
+They provide a guide to choosing a Bible reading plan here.
 I haven’t tried this, but it seems good based on my very brief try out.

 The phone/tablet apps generally have a lot of helpful features such as: